Download This Bill in Microsoft Word format

 (c) the procedure by which the person may appeal the warning notice to the board of the transit authority.

-(3) The person receiving the warning notice of trespass wishing to appeal the notice must submit a request for a hearing to the board of the transit authority within five business days of receiving the warning notice.
+(4) To appeal a warning notice of trespass, a person must submit a request for a hearing to the board of the transit authority within five business days of receiving the warning notice.
 The board of the transit authority must then provide a hearing within ten business days of the request for an appeal.

 (C) The provisions of this section must be construed as in addition to, and not as superseding, another statute relating to trespass or unlawful entry on lands of another.